IdiosApps/ShanghaiTeacherTips/index.md

 _Friendly reminder: Whilst I may try to help you / improve these tips, I'm not responsible for anything breaking ;)_

+### Creation lesson plans more quickly
+For my academy's lesson plans, the content for "Objectives", "Warm-up", and "Cool-down" has similar wording each week.
+So, I made a hotkey that will type out a template which you can then fill in.
+Should save a few minutes for each LP (at 6 LPs a week... that should add up as a lot of time saved!).

+How-to:
+* You need to download the <a href="LessonPlanning_Macros.ahk">AutoHotKey script</a>
+* You will need AutoHotKey.
+You can download the latest version from here: https://autohotkey.com/download/.
+I recommend getting the "Installer" version.
+* If you want the hotkey to be accessible at all times, place the .ahk file in your equivalent of "C:\Users\USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup".
+On Windows, you can get to this by:
+1) Pressing "Windows key" + "R".
+2) Typing "shell:startup" and pressing Enter/OK.
+Alternatively, you can just click on the file when you want to run it, or upon USB insertion (adapt BAT/PowerShell scripts from Automatic USB Backup section).

 ### Automated backup of USB contents to PC folder (then cloud, if you like) - Windows PCs, free
 I work on a few different computers for my lesson plans, PPTs, handouts, etc. - and I want to be sure that I have a backup of this stuff (as you'll see in another tip, I almost lost several PPTs when my USB got bent).